 WHY is this medicine prescribed?

-Aminolevulinic acid is used in combination with photodynamic therapy (PDT; special blue light) to treat actinic keratoses (small crusty or scaly bumps or horns on or under the skin that result from exposure to sunlight and can develop into skin cancer) of the face or scalp.
+Aminolevulinic acid is used with light therapy to treat actinic keratoses (small crusty or scaly patches of skin formed by exposure to sunlight; can turn into cancer if not treated) of the face,scalp, or upper arms.
 Aminolevulinic acid is in a class of medications called photosensitizing agents.
-When aminolevulinic acid is activated by light, it damages the cells of actinic keratosis lesions.
+Photosensitizing agents combined with light therapy is called phytodynamic therapy (PDT).
+The light activates the drug which then kills abnormal cells.

 Are there OTHER USES for this medicine?